 Healthcare System in Portugal

-Portugal has a public Healthcare System that is ranked highly in Europe, and the Algarve has excellent hospitals and medical facilities.
+Portugal has a public Healthcare System that is ranking highly in Europe, and the Algarve has excellent hospitals and medical facilities.

-Expats who are residents in Portugal are entitled to free or low-cost healthcare through the public system.
+Expats who are residents in Portugal are entitle to free or low-cost healthcare through the public system.

 For those who prefer private healthcare, the cost of private health insurance in Portugal is much lower than in many other countries.